shakshi/Recommedation-System-Yelp-Dataset/README.md

 ## Dataset
 https://www.yelp.com/dataset <br>
-Yelp dataset contains restaurants' data and user reviews and ratings for each restaurant. <br>
+Yelp dataset contains restaurants data, user reviews and ratings for each restaurant. <br>
 60% of dataset is used to train the recommedation engine and 40% is used as test data.

 ## Approach